dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Trailing data in TCP

-When DNS traffic is sent over TCP, each message is prefixed with a two byte length field, which gives the message length, excluding the two byte length field.
+When DNS traffic is sent over TCP, each message is prefixed with a two byte length field which gives the message length, excluding the two byte length field.
 In this context, trailing bytes can be considered to occur in two circumstances.